Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 tracking them can be semi-automated.
-Separating code and debug information can also make caching more useful, since code once stripped of debugging information is likely to be more stable than with it, and thus a lot of code won't have to be re-tested just because a line of comment was added.
+Separating code and debug information can also make caching more useful, since code once stripped of debugging information is likely to be more stable than with it, and thus a lot of code won’t have to be re-tested just because a line of comment was added.

-Finally, "hot-patching" is a form of code instrumentation that is essential to fix critical issues in modules that one doesn't maintain, or even that one maintains, but have different release cycles than the other modules or integrations that use them.
+Finally, "hot-patching" is a form of code instrumentation that is essential to fix critical issues in modules that one doesn’t maintain, or even that one maintains, but have different release cycles than the other modules or integrations that use them.
-Thus, one will not have to do emergency releases, or worse, forks and use of forks, followed by complete builds from scratch of entire software distributions to issue emergency fixes to security alerts or blocking problems.
+Thus, one will not have to do emergency releases, or worse, forks and uses of forks and branches, followed by complete builds from scratch of entire software distributions to issue emergency fixes to security alerts or blocking problems.
-While hot-patching is rightfully regarded as very bad as a permanent solution, it is wonderful as a readily available venue for temporary solutions:
+While hot-patching is rightfully regarded as a very bad permanent solution, it is wonderful as a readily available venue for temporary solutions:
 Hot-patching effectively *decouples* the release cycle of multiple pieces of software—a necessity for large systems.
-Developers need never be blocked by slow compilation, a release cycle (their own or someone else's)—or worse, by the difficulty of searching for a perfect solution or negotiating a mutually acceptable one.
+Developers need never be blocked by slow compilation, a release cycle (their own or someone else’s)—or worse, by the difficulty of searching for a perfect solution or negotiating a mutually acceptable one.
 Just do it!
-Ecosystems without hot-patching just *cannot* scale—or end up reinventing it in ugly low-level ways without language support: at the very worst, special system upgrade tools will reboot the entire machine after upgrading libraries, which might require first waiting for the entire distribution to rebuild, or accepting subtle breakage due to library mismatches.
+Ecosystems without hot-patching just *cannot* scale—or end up reinventing it in ugly low-level ways without language support: at the very worst, special system upgrade tools will reboot the entire machine after upgrading libraries, which might require first waiting for the entire distribution to rebuild, or accepting subtle breakage due to library mismatches, and sometimes installations and configurations that end up stuck in bad states, or “bricked” devices after an internal or external system service becomes unavailable.

 ### The Elusive Formalization of Modularity